rizviz/account-switch-aws/README.md

-# Readme for account-switch-aws repo
+# Switching between different accounts for AWS CLI, Terraform, etc

 # Instructions
 1. git clone this repo in your ~/.aws directory